-- Sprinkle water on the regular basis to maintain the moisture content of the compost.
+- Sprinkle water on a regular basis to maintain the moisture content of the compost.

 - Cover the tank with a thatch roof to prevent the entry of ants, lizards, mouse, snakes, etc. and protect the compost from rainwater and direct sunshine.

 - Have a frequent check to avoid the compost from overheating.
-Maintain a proper moisture and temperature by turnings and subsequent staking.
+Maintain proper moisture and temperature.

-After the 24th day, around 4000 to 5000 new worms are introduced and the entire raw material is turned into the vermicompost in the form of worm excreta.
+After the 24th day, around 4000 to 5000 new worms are introduced and the entire raw material is turned into the vermicompost.

 - Improves the physical structure of the soil.

-- Increases the fertility and water resisting in the soil.
+- Vermicomposting increases the fertility and water-resistance of the soil.

-- Helps with germination, plant growth, and crop yield.
+- Helps in germination, plant growth, and crop yield.

 - Nurtures soil with plant growth hormones such as auxins, gibberellic acid, etc.